 - Protein: 38–42%

-- Best for: Dogs who prefer wet food, mixing with kibble, or hydration boost
+- Best for: Dogs who prefer wet food, mixing with kibble, or a hydration boost

 Freeze-Dried Raw Boosters